CSCI-GA-2820-SP24-003/wishlists/README.md

-.flaskenv           - Environment variables to configure Flask .gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers dot-env-example     - copy to .env to use environment variables pyproject.toml      - Poetry list of Python libraries required by your code
+.flaskenv           - Environment variables to configure Flask .gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers .github/workflows/  - Folder to run workflow jobs on GitHub Actions .tekton/            - Folder to store our pipeline artifacts dot-env-example     - copy to .env to use environment variables pyproject.toml      - Poetry list of Python libraries required by your code